aspose-total/Aspose.Total-Products/total/en/android-java/conversion/fods-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render FODS to WORD on Android via Java or Online App" h2="Transform FODS to WORD within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert FODS to WORD arises when you need to edit the content of a FODS file.
+FODS is a file format used by OpenOffice and LibreOffice, and it is not supported by Microsoft Word.
+Therefore, if you want to edit the content of a FODS file, you need to convert it to WORD.

+<h2>How Aspose.Total helps for FODS to Word Conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate FODS to WORD conversion feature inside your Android applications.
-In the first step you can export FODS to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to WORD.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can help you to integrate FODS to WORD conversion feature inside your Android applications.
+It consists of two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+By using these two APIs, you can export FODS to PDF and then convert PDF to WORD.

+The Aspose.Cells for Android via Java API allows you to export FODS to PDF.
+It supports a wide range of features such as creating, manipulating, and converting spreadsheets.
+It also supports a variety of file formats, including FODS, XLSX, XLS, ODS, CSV, and HTML.

+The Aspose.PDF for Android via Java API allows you to convert PDF to WORD.
+It supports a wide range of features such as creating, manipulating, and converting PDF documents.
+It also supports a variety of file formats, including PDF, DOCX, DOC, HTML, and TXT.

+By using Aspose.Total for Android via Java, you can easily integrate FODS to WORD conversion feature inside your Android applications.
+It is a powerful and reliable solution that can help you to quickly and easily convert FODS to WORD.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}